HBO delays launch in Nordic battle with Netflix

-LOS ANGELES (Reuters) - Premium cable network HBO delayed the launch of video and online distribution of its programming in four Scandinavian countries, giving a head start in the region to a video streaming service by rival Netflix Inc.
+LOS ANGELES, Oct 26 (Reuters) - Premium cable network HBO delayed the launch of video and online distribution o f its programming in four Scandinavian countries, giving a head start in the region to a video streaming service by rival Ne t flix Inc .

 The network known for shows such as “Game of Thrones” and “Boardwalk Empire” announced in August it would begin offering its programming in mid-October through traditional pay TV providers and also as a web-only service.